Organica-Ai-Solutions/ComprehensiveGuideToBuildingMulti-agentAISystems/code/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Model Context Protocol (MCP)

+The system implements the Model Context Protocol, providing:

+1. **Standardized Tool Access**
+   - Weather alerts and forecasts
+   - Browser tools
+   - OS tools
+   - Custom tool integration capability

+2. **Resource Management**
+   - Project context and summaries
+   - File access and manipulation
+   - State management

+3. **Prompt Templates**
+   - Tool recommendations
+   - Task analysis
+   - Custom prompt creation

+### Adding New MCP Tools

+1. Create a new tool in `code/mcp_server/tools/`
+2. Register the tool in `server.py`
+3. Implement the tool interface
+4. Update the client to use the new tool